ontohub/ontohub/README.md

     rails s

 Now you can log in as *admin@example.com* with password *foobar*.
-*Alice, Bob, Carol, Dave, Ted* @example.com can also be used.
+*Alice, Bob, Carol, Dave, Ted* @example.com can also be used (with the same password).

 ### Stopping Solr and Resque